 For owners who have available space in their residence (even just a spare bedroom or “mother-in-law” unit), Airbnb can bring worthwhile results if you live in an area that's popular for business or travel.

 Furthermore, many investors actually buy a property with the sole intention of renting it out as a vacation rental.
-This strategy has definitely become more viable since the invention of vacation rentals sites like VRBO and AirBnb.
+This strategy has definitely become more viable since the invention of vacation rental sites like VRBO and AirBnb.

 There is definitely money to be made here, but it comes with more ongoing maintenance versus and traditional rental with a one-year lease.